 Carbon emissions 'postpone ice age'.
 Image copyright Ittiz The next ice age may have been delayed by over 50,000 years because of the greenhouse gases put in the atmosphere by humans, scientists in Germany say.

 They analysed the trigger conditions for a glaciation, like the one that gripped Earth over 12,000 years ago.
 The shape of the planet's orbit around the Sun would be conducive now, they find, but the amount of carbon dioxide currently in the air is far too high.
 Earth is set for a prolonged warm phase, they tell the journal Nature.
 How to set up your own Raspberry Pi powered VPN.

-Eyes are everywhere online.
+How can we store more energy from the sun and the wind?
 Image copyright Solar Reserve It could be a scene from a science fiction movie.

 Although it's already been used by industry, the military and some emergency services, it was expensive and therefore had a limited market.
 But in the same way that GPS location tech has now found its way into cars, smartphones, cameras and many other devices, thermography, as it's more properly known, is on the brink of becoming a universal technology, too.

 The National Museum of Computing (TNMOC) needs help to maintain the stock of BBC machines it uses in education programmes and exhibits.
 Computer museum seeks BBC Micro fixers - BBC News.
 BBC World News - Click.